Aphrodite

 Characteristics

-Intelligence - In our experience, we have found these dogs to be extremely intelligent.
+In our experience, we have found these dogs to be extremely intelligent.
 In researching these breeds, we found some information indicating they are not as trainable as other dogs, suggesting they are less intelligent.
-We believe that information was about parlor trick-type training (e.g. sit, lay down, roll over, beg, etc.).
+We believe that information was about parlor trick-type training (e.g., sit, lay down, roll over, beg, etc.).
 In that regard, we can see how these dogs would not be very trainable.
 They don't tend to pay attention to voice commands much.
-As a "working" class breed that is expected to do their duties (guarding livestock) out in a pasture in the middle of the night, without the guidance of their human master, these dogs have a different kind of intelligence.
+As a "working" class breed that is expected to do their duties (guarding livestock) out in a pasture in the middle of the night without the guidance of their human master, these dogs have a different kind of intelligence.
 They are "free thinkers."
-We have experienced these three dogs exhibiting a high degree of intelligence and cooperation when working together to guard our livestock, hunt, and patrol our property.
+We have experienced these three dogs exhibiting high intelligence and cooperation when working together to guard our livestock, hunt, and patrol our property.

-Size - Our male, Dionysus, is about 130 pounds.
+Our male, Dionysus, is about 130 pounds.
 The females are about 90 and 100 pounds.
 They are all about 36 inches tall at the top of their head when standing.
-Compared to a wild coyote of about 40 pounds, these LGDs are much larger and stronger, and about as fast.
+Compared to a wild coyote of about 40 pounds, these LGDs are much larger, stronger, and about as fast.

-Weather Hardiness - These dogs are tough.
+These dogs are tough.
 They can withstand the most brutal of weather conditions.
-Even though they always have shelter, they prefer to be out in the very, very cold winter temperatures -- even at -20 degrees Fahrenheit.
-In the summer heat, as long as they have access to water and can find some shade, they do just fine.
+Even though they always have shelter, they prefer to be out in frigid winter temperatures -- even at -20 degrees Fahrenheit.
+In the summer heat, as long as they have access to water and can find shade, they do just fine.

-Temperament - These dogs are either with me, or in a paddock with good fencing.
+These dogs are either with me or in a paddock with good fencing.
 We do not allow these dogs to run free without me nearby.

 With people they know, they are very calm, loving dogs.
 They approach with wagging tales and want to be petted.
-With strange people, we believe they could be aggressive if I (alpha male) was not there.
-However, they learn real fast, that if I am talking to strangers with a calm, friendly voice, then the strangers must be OK also.
+With strange people, we believe they could be aggressive if I (alpha male) were not there.
+However, they learn fast that if I am talking to strangers with a calm, friendly voice, then the strangers must also be OK.

-Instinct - These dogs have a very, very strong instinct to protect anyone or anything (our lambs, our poultry, our cat, etc.) that belongs to their [extended] pack, that is on their turf, from any perceived threat.
+These dogs have a powerful instinct to protect anyone or anything (our lambs, our poultry, our cat, etc.) that belongs to their [extended] pack on their turf from any perceived threat.

 Puppy Movies!